 In addition to her husband and parents, Luverne was preceded in death by brothers Evald Carlson, Lawrence Carlson, Wesley Carlson and Wally Carlson and sisters Irene Sathrum, Pearl Dornfeld and Gen Peterson.

 A private family burial will take place at Willamette National Cemetery on Tuesday, February 11th.
 A public memorial service will be held at 11:30 a. m.
 Saturday, February 29th, at Milwaukie Lutheran Church, 3810 SE Lake Road.

 In lieu of flowers, the family requests memorial contributions to the American Heart Association and the Salvation Army.

-To send flowers to Luverne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Luverne Arbutus Lundeberg, please visit our floral store.